Thomas Phipps: Political career

 Phipps was elected to Parliament in January 1701 as the member for Wilton, but did not contest the seat at the general election in November 1701.
 In July 1702, he was elected as member for Westbury, but was swiftly unseated on petition.
 Thereafter, he played little active role in politics, though he gave evidence to the House of Commons in 1712 in defence of the Royal African Company.

 Personal life

 In 1674, Phipps married Bridget, daughter of Peter Short, a merchant tailor of All-Hallows-in-the-Wall, London.
 Among their children, James Phipps was Captain-General of the Royal African Company at Cape Coast Castle between 1719 and 1722, while William Phipps was Governor of Bombay between 1722 and 1729.

+Death

 Towards the end of his life, Phipps suffered financial difficulties.
 He died in 1715, and his son (also Thomas) inherited the Heywood estate with a mortgage of some £6,000.
 Bridget died in 1724.